St Thomas' SEND (Special Educational Needs and Disabilities) Information Report

 How do we enable pupils with SEND to engage in activities with other pupils who do not have SEN?

 Every pupil has the opportunity to participate in all aspects of school life, by careful planning and differentiation throughout the day.
-This includes lunch times when your child may attend a club to support their needs.
+This includes lunch times when teaching assistants are available alongside middays to support their needs.
 All school trips are assessed for suitability by paying attention to any areas of relevant need for individuals within the year group.
 Care is taken to inform the providers of any specific needs of pupils and staff will let parents/guardians know what has been put in place.

 We make sure activities outside the classroom and school trips are available to all.
 Risk assessments are carried out for each trip and suitable numbers of adults are made available to accompany the pupils, with 1:1 support if necessary.
 Parents and carers are invited to accompany their child on a school trip if this ensures access.
 Health and safety audits will be conducted as and when appropriate.